Donratto/MPA-KPM/README.md

 The GridScenarioHelper class in the script is used to create and configure a grid-based deployment of network nodes (gNBs and UEs) in a simulation scenario.
 It simplifies the process of arranging nodes in a structured, grid-like layout and managing their spatial properties.

+The following table shows the position of devices used in our scenario:

 | **Device** | **X Position (m)** | **Y Position (m)** | **Z Position (m)** |
 |------------|---------------------|---------------------|---------------------|